Reflections On The Living Dead: Zombies I Have Known

 Although this was originally made in 1993, under the original title Night of the Living Dead 25th Anniversary Documentary, it’s not as well-known as it should be.
 With Tempe rereleasing it in 2020, though, more people will be able to see it.
 For those who have already seen it, though, it is worth it.
 While it’s not glossy or slickly made, it’s an important account of the making of an important movie–one that’s, after all, been preserved in the National Film Registry.

 Reflections on the Living Dead is available on demand on Roku – sign up and watch it on HorrorMax TV!
+If you can’t get enough horror movie suggestions, check out our roundup of 21st century horror anthologies.

 featured image via Tempe Digital